From Subdirect Sums to Virtuality: Introduction \

 \textit{About notation:}

-We shall automatically consider subgroups of a subproduct of the original as subgroups of the latter - and vice versa, according to the context.
-The scythic hat $\widehat{}$ above an index designates omitting, as usual. $ \mathit{1}$ may as well denote the identity element, as the trivial (sub)group. $\pi $ with the proper indices shall designate projections from direct products.
-The symbol "$\times $" may denote not only outer, but also inner direct product, which in all cases should be clear from the context.
+We shall automatically consider elements of subgroups of any subproduct of the original one as elements of the latter too - and vice versa, according to the context.
+The phrygic hat $\widehat{}$ above an index designates omitting, as usual.
+Whenever we have some "basic" set $\Omega $\ and a subset $M\subset \Omega $, $\widehat{M}$\ shall denote its complement in $ \Omega $, so as to have a partition $\Omega =M\sqcup \widehat{M}$. $1$ may both denote the identity element or the trivial (sub)group. $\pi $ with the proper indices shall designate projections from direct products.
+The symbol " $\times $" may denote not only outer, but also inner direct product, which in all cases should be clear from the context.
+Direct products are denoted either as $Dr\tprod\limits_{i=1}^{m}W_{i}$\ (like in \cite{JR}, f.ex.) or just $\tprod\limits_{i=1}^{m}W_{i}$, while in case of infinite factors we are only using direct sums here.\